Over 20 years ago, this ‘fresh’ movie reminded us good science fiction could also be fun.

-I don’t know what happened, or the cause, but sometime just after the beginning of the 21st century everyone started taking their science fiction very seriously and following suit, the fans started taking themselves very seriously too.
+I don’t know what happened or the cause, but sometime after the beginning of the 21st century, everyone started taking their science fiction very seriously.
+The following suit, the fans started taking themselves very seriously.

-All of a sudden nerds and geeks became serious, highly opinionated versions of their former genre-loving fan selves who considered themselves qualified as experts on every aspect of movie making, including acting, writing, directing and even marketing.
-The child-like wonder was gone, replaced by a frenzy of cynical, mean-spirited comments that soon led to the creation of tribal groups of movie bashing thugs.
+Suddenly, nerds and geeks became serious, highly opinionated versions of their former genre-loving fan selves who considered themselves qualified as experts on every aspect of movie-making, including acting, writing, directing, and even marketing.
+The child-like wonder was gone, replaced by a frenzy of cynical, mean-spirited comments that soon led to creating tribal groups of movie bashing thugs.

 Before that happened, Men In Black came out.
 It was a movie that reminded us, and still does, that science fiction movies can be fun and be good sci-fi at the same time.

 The story is another reason this movie is so marvelously good.
-As most fans know it is a story about agents K and J out to find a missing galaxy before a very cranky and evil Edgar the Bug can to prevent a war.
-The screenplay, mostly faithful to the comics its based on, was written by Ed Solomon.
-Critics loved the script and praised it’s witty, sophisticated, and socially satirical humor.
-Men In Black is excellent, nicely balanced, blend of comedy, action, science fiction adventure, mystery, and social satire, with even a touch of sentimentality thrown in.
+Most fans know it is a story about agents K and J out to find a missing galaxy before a very cranky and evil Edgar the Bug can prevent a war.
+The screenplay, mostly faithful to the comics it is based on, was written by Ed Solomon.
+Critics loved the script and praised its witty, sophisticated, and socially satirical humor.
+Men In Black is an excellent, nicely balanced blend of comedy, action, science fiction adventure, mystery, and social satire, with even a touch of sentimentality thrown in.
 Unfortunately, after a couple of missteps with sequels, the franchise fell out of favor with fans.

 The film received three Academy Award nominations for Best Art Direction, Best Original Score, and Best Makeup, winning the latter award.
-MIB spawned two sequels, Men in Black II (2002) A poorly done sequel, and Men in Black 3 (2012) which was pretty good, and also an animated series.
-A reboot of the film series has been discussed and is in development as part of the 21 Jump Street franchise that is enjoying current popularity.
+MIB spawned two sequels, Men in Black II (2002), A poorly done sequel, and Men in Black 3 (2012), which was pretty good and an animated series.